dennybritz/reinforcement-learning/README.md

 ### Overview and Structure

-The goal of this repository is to provide code, exercises and solutions of popular Reinforcement Learning algorithms.
+This repository provides code, exercises and solutions for popular Reinforcement Learning algorithms.
 These are meant to serve as a learning tool to complement the theoretical materials from

 - [Reinforcement Learning: An Introduction (2nd Edition)](https://www.dropbox.com/s/d6fyn4a5ag3atzk/bookdraft2016aug.pdf?dl=0)
 - [David Silver's Reinforcement Learning Course](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)

-Each folder in this repository corresponds to one or more chapters of the above textbook and/or course.
+Each folder in corresponds to one or more chapters of the above textbook and/or course.
 In addition to exercises and solution each folder also contains a list of learning goals, a brief concept summary, and links to the relevant readings.

-All code is written in Python 3 and the RL environments are taken from [OpenAI Gym](https://gym.openai.com/).
+All code is written in Python 3 and use RL environments from [OpenAI Gym](https://gym.openai.com/).
 Advanced techniques use [Tensorflow](tensorflow.org/) for neural network implementations.

 ### Table of Contents